Naterus/docker-compose-laravel/README.md

 ```bash
   sudo ./launch.sh
 ```
-Look out for prompts and select Y to all.
+Depending on your internet speed,this should take some few minutes.

-You should see nginx-service,mysql-service and php-service all started.
+You should see nginx-service, mysql-service and php-service all started.

-open [localhost:8088](localhost:8088) in your browser, you should see restfulcountries app running.
+open [localhost:8088](localhost:8088) in your browser, you should see [restfulcountries](https://restfulcountries.com) app running.

 ## Todo
 - Add docker and docker-compose installation for windows, Mac and other linux distros to launch.sh.

+## Contributions
+Feel free to fork this repo and shoot me a pull request.

 ## License